 You are unique and so should be your training plan.
-This doesn’t mean that is full of strange exercises, that nobody else does, but it should be tailored to your needs and goals.
-Trying to copy Johnny Easygainers training split because he has big arms will most likely won’t get you the best results.
+This doesn’t mean that it is full of strange exercises, that nobody else does, but it should be tailored to your needs and goals.
+Trying to copy Johnny Easygainers training split because he has big arms most likely won’t get you the best results.
 Perhaps he has had luck in the genetic lottery and it almost doesn’t matter what he is doing, it will make him grow.
 Try to think about why you want to copy others.
 Ask yourself why he is doing that exercise or that workout and what benefit this will give to you.
 Advanced lifters train differently than beginners, so keep this in mind before copying mindlessly.

 Mistake #2: Using Too Much Weight